dotnet/coreclr/Documentation/design-docs/standalone-gc-eventing.md

 The four arguments of this function are:
 1. `eventHandle` - An opaque handle to the EE's representation of the event being fired.
-2. `eventData` - An array of `GCEventData` objects that indicates the payload of the event being fired.
+2. `eventData` - An array of pointers that contains the payload of the event being fired.
 Each `GCEventData` is a tuple of a data pointer and size, so it can be used to describe arbitrary data.
 3. `eventDataCount` - The size of the `eventData` array.
 4. `pActivityId` and `pRelatedActivityId` - If provided, passes the activity ID and related activity ID